AIM-7 Sparrow: People's Republic of China

-The PL-11 and HQ-6 is a family of Chinese missiles developed by the Shanghai Academy of Science and Technology, largely based on the Italian Aspide missile – a version of the Sparrow.
+The PL-11 and HQ-6 are a family of Chinese missiles developed by the Shanghai Academy of Science and Technology, largely based on the Italian Aspide version of the Sparrow missile.

 Soviet Union

 The Soviet Union acquired an AIM-7 in 1968 and a Vympel team started copying it as the K-25.
-The missile did not enter production as the R-23 was thought to have better versatility, range, signal processing logic, and immunity from interference.
+The missile did not enter production as the R-23 was thought to have better versatility, range, signal processing logic, and immunity to interference.
 K-25 work ended in 1971, but analysis of the Sparrow was later used to inform the design of the Vympel R-27, particularly the servomechanisms and movable wings.

 UK

-British Aerospace (BAe) licensed the AIM-7E2 technology in the 1970s, producing the Skyflash missile.
+British Aerospace (BAe) licensed the AIM-7E-2 technology in the 1970s, producing the Skyflash missile.
 Skyflash used a Marconi XJ521 monopulse seeker together with improvements to the electronics.
 It was powered by the Aerojet Mk52 mod 2 rocket engine (later by the Rocketdyne Mk38 mod 4).
-Skyflash entered service with the Royal Air Force (RAF) on their Phantom FG.1/FGR.2 in 1978, and later on the Tornado F3.
+Skyflash entered service with the Royal Air Force (RAF) on their Phantom FG.1 & FGR.2 in 1978, and later on the Tornado F.3.
 Skyflash was also exported to Sweden for use on their Viggen fighters.

-An upgraded version with active radar seeker, called Active Sky Flash was proposed by BAe and Thomson-CSF, but did not receive funding because the RAF opted for other missiles.
+An upgraded version with active radar seeker called Active Sky Flash was proposed by BAe and Thomson-CSF, but the RAF opted to procure AIM-120 AMRAAM instead.